"The family is one of nature's masterpieces." - George Santayana

 The sculpture modelled by her sister Hannah could easily be mistaken for Alice and one of her children, yet the initials inscribed on the base read J.B. and C.K.M.B.
 While their identities have been lost, affection and tenderness endures, made all the more poignant by the fact that Hannah never had her own children.
 She married Sir Everand im Thurn, Governor of Fiji, when she was forty-one.

-Saint Margaret, known as “The Pearl of Scotland,” crowns Sir Robert Lorimer’s Thistle Chapel, created by a band of almost exclusively Scottish craftsmen and built from Scottish materials.
+Saint Margaret, patroness of childbirth and known as “The Pearl of Scotland,” crowns Sir Robert Lorimer’s Thistle Chapel.
 The brothers William and Alexander Clow carved the wood, working from models made by Louis Deuchars, inspired by his own four young children.
-Surrounded by children, she evokes a more ancient Saint Margaret, the patroness of childbirth.

-The 'Pelican in her Piety,' sacrificing her own blood to feed her children, is an ancient symbol of sacrifice and motherhood.
-Carved by the Clow brothers, she looks down at her nest and the baby below.
-The cot was designed by Robert for his first son Christopher, affectionately painted by his uncle in ‘Hush.’
-The same motif of the mother pelican with the guardian angel glimmers in the Thistle Chapel.
-John Knight reflected that the Thistle Chapel has become a memorial for all the craftsmen who sacrificed their lives in the Great War.
-Robert Lorimer described the Pelican above the Scottish oak door as the keynote of the entire Scottish National War Memorial.
+The 'Pelican in her Piety,' sacrificing her own blood to feed her children, is an ancient symbol of sacrifice and motherhood, an appropriate motif for a baby's cot.
+Carved by the Clow brothers, the cot was designed by Robert for his first son Christopher, affectionately painted by his uncle in the painting Hush.
+The same symbol of the mother pelican with the guardian angel glimmers in the Thistle Chapel and again above the Scottish oak door of the Scottish National War Memorial.
+When asked about it, Robert described the sculpture of the pelican as the keynote of the entire memorial, a symbol of excruciating sacrifice for an unforgivable Great War.

 Flight of the Swallows (1906), John Henry Lorimer, Edinburgh City Art Centre, Photo: © City of Edinburgh Council